manageitwa/mysql-ha-cloud/README.md

 The standard MySQL port `3306` is routed to [ProxySQL](https://proxysql.com/), which is installed on each node and is kept appraised of the layout of the network and routes read and write queries accordingly.
 This means that each node can receive SQL queries and they will be routed to the correct node, allowing you to load balance the servers (either with Docker's replica capabilities, or externally) and enacts the failover capability.
 If a node goes down, the Consul network will inform the daemon on each node to remove the lost node from ProxySQL on that node so that the remaining nodes will no longer route queries to the lost node.

-The snapshots are a point-in-time backup of the database, run every 5 minutes.
+The snapshots are a point-in-time backup of the database, run every 15 minutes by default.
 These are used to bootstrap any new nodes that are added as replicas of the leader, and can also be used to recover the cluster entirely if it brought down.
 These snapshots are atomic - only one server will be able to replace the snapshot, and the current snapshot is not overwritten unless the snapshot completes successfully.
 To re-initialise the cluster from scratch, you only need to bring down the cluster and delete the snapshot.

 ## Notes and FAQ